 Compensation Component Overview Purpose Base Salary Base salary provides a fixed amount of cash compensation to our NEOs.
 Base salary provides a competitive level of guaranteed cash compensation that allows us to attract and retain qualified executives and to compensate them for performing basic job responsibilities.
 Short-Term/Annual Incentive Compensation Cash incentive awards, including under the EPIP, provide our NEOs with variable cash compensation opportunities based on company and/or operating group performance.
-Cash incentive awards are used, among other things, to attract and retain qualified executives; align the compensation paid to our executive officers with our company's performance; motivate our executive officers to work to achieve and exceed specific company performance goals; and, where appropriate, facilitate the treatment of elements of compensation as performance- based compensation under the Internal Revenue Code.
-Long-Term Equity Compensation (Both performance-vesting and time-vesting) Long-term equity compensation awards provide our NEOs with equity compensation opportunities under our LTIP based on company performance and/or the satisfaction of multi-year service requirements.
+Cash incentive awards are used, among other things, to attract and retain qualified executives; align the compensation paid to our executive officers with our company's performance; motivate our executive officers to work to achieve and exceed specific company performance goals; and, in prior years, including for fiscal 2017, facilitate the treatment of elements of compensation as performance-based compensation under the Internal Revenue Code.
+Long-Term Equity Compensation (both performance-vesting and time-vesting) Long-term equity compensation awards provide our NEOs with equity compensation opportunities under our LTIP based on company performance and/or the satisfaction of multi-year service requirements.
 Equity compensation further aligns the interests of our executives with those of our shareholders by encouraging retention, motivating our executive officers to work to achieve and exceed performance goals and rewarding increases in stock price.
 Other Benefit Plan Participation Opportunities Our NEOs are generally eligible to participate in various health, life insurance, retirement, stock purchase and disability benefit plans we have established for other employees and/or executives.
 These benefit plans are designed to attract and retain key employees by providing benefits competitive with those generally available.
-Perquisites From time to time, our NEOs receive discounts on merchandise purchased directly from our company, as well as complimentary meals at our Tommy Bahama restaurants or allowances for apparel merchandise, and other minimal perquisites.
-These perquisites are designed to attract and retain key employees by providing perquisites that are common practice within our industry.
+Perquisites Our NEOs receive discounts on merchandise purchased directly from our company, as well as complimentary meals at our Tommy Bahama restaurants or allowances for apparel merchandise and other minimal perquisites.

 Target Compensation Levels.
-In recent years, our compensation committee has generally utilized the median of total cash compensation (base salary and cash incentive awards) for similar positions identified using industry and general market data, as well as that of similarly situated executives at the peer company group, as a guideline for evaluating and approving the target total cash compensation for our executive officers generally.
-In establishing specific base salary amounts and cash incentive award target amounts payable to any individual executive officer, our compensation committee takes into consideration a number of factors, such as the specific individual's duration with our company and in a specific role, prior performance and accomplishment of significant business strategies, the size of an operating group or business unit, the oversight and other responsibilities of the individual's prior employment experience, the individual's compensation history at our company, other factors related to the scope or unique nature of the incumbent's job responsibilities, retention considerations and geographic distinctions.
-For reference, total target cash compensation approved by our compensation Committee for our Chief Executive Officer for fiscal 2016 was approximately 92% of the market median studied by the committee, which took into consideration Mr. Chubb's election as our Chief Executive Officer at the beginning of 2013.
+In recent years, our compensation committee has generally utilized the median of total cash compensation (base salary and cash incentive awards) for similar positions identified using industry and general market data, as well as that of similarly situated executives at the peer company group, as a guideline for evaluating and approving the target total cash compensation for our NEOs generally.
+In establishing specific base salary amounts and cash incentive award target amounts payable to any individual NEO, our compensation committee takes into consideration a number of factors, such as the specific individual's duration with our company and in a specific role, prior performance and accomplishment of significant business strategies, the size of an operating group or business unit, the oversight and other responsibilities of the individual, the individual's prior employment experience, the individual's compensation history at our company, other factors related to the scope or unique nature of the incumbent's job responsibilities, retention considerations and geographic distinctions.
+For reference, total target cash compensation approved by our compensation committee for our Chief Executive Officer for fiscal 2017 was approximately 94% of the market median studied by the committee.